xieyuheng/inner/papers/publish/type-system-as-homomorphism-between-monoids.md

 # Introduction

-First a homomorphism between two monoids, can be viewed as a type system.
+Firstly, a homomorphism between two monoids can be viewed as a type system.
 We can view this homomorphism as the `infer` function, given a term it can infer the type of this term.

-- TODO Note about the principle of type theory.
+We say a "type system", because of the principle of type theory is

-- TODO Use presentation of of monoids to show some examples.
+> to study **terms** and **types** together.

+and a homomorphism allow us to study the two monoids together.

 The reverse is also true, given a type system, we can construct two monoids to be the space of terms and types.